Jitsusama/demo-postman/README.md

 Follow these steps in order to set the stage for the rest of the demo.

+1. Install the latest [Node.js LTS](https://nodejs.org/en/) if you don't already have it.
 1. Clone this repository.
 1. Run `npm install` followed by `npm start` from the _ui_ directory.
 1. Open Postman